Rehab Chicago rental housing through TIF

 In February 2014, after months of advocacy by Sweet Home Chicago, the city adopted a 5-Year Housing Plan that commits $35 million by 2019 toward rental housing redevelopment via TIF Purchase Rehab.
 Three buildings have been completed, restoring 95 apartments at 3600 W. Franklin, 3550 W. Franklin, and 1860 S. Komensky.

-Another 23 apartments in three buildings are also in the process of being restored.
+Another 23 apartments in three buildings are in the process of being restored by 2017.

 By mid-2016, $1 million each was dedicated in four TIF districts (Chicago/Central Park, Division/Homan, Humboldt Park, and Ogden/Pulaski).
 Two more TIF districts are under consideration.

 In designated TIF districts, developers of multi-unit rental housing can apply for 30% to 50% of purchase/rehab costs of they rent 30% to 50% of units to households that earn no more than half of Area Median Income ($37,700 for a family of four).
 Sweet Home Chicago works with city’s Department of Housing and Economic Development and the Community Investment Corporation, which manages the program.
 We also work with aldermen to select the TIF districts with reserve funds that can be designated for rental redevelopment.

 The Sweet Home coalition drafted several key amendments to the TIF Building ordinance, enacted by the City Council in mid-2012.
 That includes allowing a TIF subsidy of more than half the project costs if the redevelopment offers supportive housing and/or housing for extremely low-income households.